IamWarHead/ddb-game-log/README.md

 Join my discord server and tell me your ideas, ask your questions or report your bugs!
 Take part of the development, be part of the community!

+## Known incompatibility

+:exclamation: Beyond20 unfortunately blocking the Game Log feature of DND Beyond, it is not passing the roll data to the socket server.
+In addition to this **you have to disable the Beyond20 Chrome Extension and the module too** or DDB Gamelog won't be able to display your rolls.

 ## Copyright